Beginnings of SDN Lady McKell, Goulburn

 About this history and the SDN Archive

-This history was put together from documents held in the SDN Archive, Goulburn Mulwaree Council, National Library of Australia and State Library of Victoria.
+This history was put together from documents held in the SDN Archive, Goulburn Mulwaree Council, National Library of Australia, State Library of Victoria and State Library of NSW.
+The SDN Archive, established in 2002, is a unique resource in Australia’s early childhood education sector.
+SDN

-SDN Children’s Services runs more than 20 children’s education and care centres throughout NSW and the ACT, as well as providing a range of children and family support programs.
+Children’s Services runs 26 children’s education and care centres throughout NSW and the ACT, as well as offering disability services for children and young people, and delivering government funded programs supporting children and families and other sector organisations.

 [1] Source: Goulburn Mulwaree Council